 Our African staff and volunteers makes possible all the work we do.

 Our Kenya operations are predominantly staffed by Africans.
-However, we do have one or two key individuals that act as Medical Director, helping to further educate our Kenyan medical staff and provide clinic oversight.
+However, we do have two key individuals that act as Medical Director and Public Health Director, helping to further educate our Kenyan medical staff and provide clinic oversight.
 These volunteers live on the clinic grounds for one to two years and work directly with the African Staff and the local community.

 We are always looking for volunteers who can offer a year or two of dedicated service and have a medical background either in nursing or as a doctor.
 If you are interested in helping us with this critical work, please take a look at our volunteer information page

 We employ about 55 people in the Matoso area to keep our operations running.
 They provide clinical care to our patients, drive to remote locations to serve people unable to come to our clinic, offer health education classes and provide for the orphans in our care.
 Employing Kenyan staff also contributes to improving the local economy.